salykova/salykova.github.io/_posts/2024-07-01-matmul-cpu.markdown

 }
 ```

-To perform matrix multiplication, we simply iterate over the matrix $C$ and apply the kernel to it's sub-matrices:
+To perform matrix multiplication, we simply iterate over the matrix $C$ and apply the kernel function:
 ```c
 #define MR 16
 #define NR 6